-There's no doubt that folks who have experience with Microsoft's Excel spreadsheeting program know that it's extremely helpful with financial management.
+There's no doubt that folks who have experience with Microsoft's Excel spreadsheeting program know that it's extremely helpful tool for managing your finances.

 Building your own custom spreadsheets is very easy, and although Excel's price may seem a bit steep, once you've learned how to make it do what you want, there's really no limit to its number-crunching, chart-building, and record-keeping abilities.
 (Especially if you have a 2010 or later version.
-I consider it to be a fabulous financial tool, and just a great program!
+I consider it to be a fabulous financial tool, and just a "Can't live without it!" program.